When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: On the Sample Complexity of OPS

 \subsection{OPS is not Easier than OPE}

 We have shown that OPS is sample efficient when OPE is sample efficient.
 However, it remains unclear whether OPS can be sample efficient when OPE is not.
 In the following theorem, we lower bound the sample complexity of OPS by the sample complexity of OPE.
-As a result, both OPS and OPE suffer from the same hardness result.

 \begin{restatable}[Lower bound on sample complexity of OPS]{theorem}{opslowerbound} Suppose for any data distribution $d_b$ and any pair $(\varepsilon,\delta)$ with $\varepsilon\in (0,V_{max}/2)$ and $\delta\in(0,1)$, there exists an MDP $M$ and a policy $\pi$ such that any $(\varepsilon,\delta)$-sound OPE algorithm requires at least $\Omega(\mathrm{N}_{OPE}(S,A,H,1/\varepsilon,1/\delta))$ episodes.
 Then there exists an MDP $M'$ with $S'=S+2$, $H'=H+1$, and a set of candidate policies such that for any pair $(\varepsilon,\delta)$ with $\varepsilon\in (0,V_{max}/3)$ and $\delta\in(0,1/m)$ where $m\defeq\lceil\log(V_{max}/\varepsilon)\rceil\geq 1$, any $(\varepsilon,\delta)$-sound OPS algorithm also requires at least $\Omega(\mathrm{N}_{OPE}(S,A,H,3/2\varepsilon,1/m\delta))$ episodes. \end{restatable}